griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 sum(x)

 # run benchmark tests
-microbenchmark(mySum(x), sum(x))
+microbenchmark(mySum(x), sum(x), times = 1000L)
 ```

 In mySum(), we use a for loop to sum all the elements of the vector.
-The syntax is fairly straight forward.
+The syntax is fairly straightforward.
 We loop over the length of the argument passed to x and designate i as the variable to store the iteration of the loop.
-Prior to that, we use an if statement to make sure the user has supplied a numeric vector.
+Prior to that, we use an if statement to make sure the user has supplied only numeric values.
 This statement simply executes the block of code in curly brackets.
-If the expression in parenthesis is TRUE, we use an [!](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Logic) to reverse the outcome of the result give by [is.numeric()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/numeric).
-All of this is defined as a function, which is a way to store a piece of code so we don't have to type the same code snippet repeatedly.
+If the expression in parenthesis is TRUE, we use an [!](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Logic) to reverse the outcome of the result given by [is.numeric()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/numeric).
+All of this is defined as a function.
 These benchmark tests show that [sum()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/sum) is 2-3 orders of magnitude faster than our handwritten mySum() function.

 ## Additional resources